kailash-manasarovar/statement/docs/timeline/2023/november.md

 [![Hanuman temple](../../content/tweets/november-2023/hanuman-temple.png)](https://x.com/1FRGVN/status/1730355508186386608)

 - I realize my cousin Leah is also stalking me.
 Leah has been honey-trapped by British criminal gangs since around 2004.
 She is extremely vulnerable.
 I wonder why she is stalking me, and who told her about me.
-Remember, at this time I'm still no contact with my family, so incredibly vulnerable to criminals who like to target wealthy and isolated women.
+Remember, at this time I'm still no contact with my family, so I'm believed to be incredibly vulnerable to criminals who like to target wealthy and isolated women.

 [![Leah](../../content/tweets/november-2023/leah.png)](https://x.com/1FRGVN/status/1726718042657501286)